live-clones/gmsh/src/imgui/README.txt

 The arrow editor is three value inputs where the window it reproduces has three sliders, as every bounded option of the option window is a value input here.

+The bar along the bottom is described in GuiStatus.cpp.
+It was twelve buttons built by hand in src/fltk/graphicWindow.cpp, indexed in the order they happened to be declared rather than the order they are drawn in (`_butt[5]` first, `_butt[3]` seventh), and a second row written out again in statusBar.cpp -- with different labels, different tooltips, and, for the button that says whether the mouse picks, the opposite meaning: FLTK paints it red when picking is *off*, and the Dear ImGui bar was highlighting it when it was on.

+A button says what it is (its text, and the name of a picture for the interface that has one -- FLTK draws the stack of models and the arrows of the animation with symbols of its own, and Dear ImGui falls back on "M", "|<", ">"), what it does, what it drops if it drops a menu, and what it says about itself: greyed out, pressed, or worth looking at.
+The FLTK button asks the description again at every draw rather than being told, so an option changed from a script cannot leave it showing the wrong thing -- which is what the hand-written colouring in opt_general_mouse_selection() was for.

+Three things stayed the interface's, behind the facade: which views a button orients (Gui::orientViews -- and the Dear ImGui bar gained the Control-sync it never had), the pointers that change when picking is turned off (Gui::setMouseSelection), and playing the animation (Gui::toggleAnimation), which FLTK does in a loop of its own and Dear ImGui from the frame loop, an immediate-mode frame not being re-entrant.
+The message and the progress that take what is left of the bar are each interface's too: one region, not a row of things.

 The two menus the modules tree carries -- the one on a post-processing view and the one on a solver -- are described the same way (Menu::viewActions, Menu::solverActions), and their work is viewAction()/solverAction() in